Timiolowo/Tisham/README.md

 ## 🎯 **Problem Statement**

-Nigeria's landmark 2025 curriculum reform has introduced dramatic changes to primary and secondary education, but teachers face critical readiness gaps:

-### **📚 New Curriculum Challenges (2025 Reform)**
+### **📚 Nigeria's 2025 Curriculum Reform Challenge**
+In September 2025, Nigeria initiated the rollout of a new national curriculum for primary and secondary schools, aiming to reduce subject overload and emphasize practical, skill-based learning.
+This reform, led by the Federal Ministry of Education, NERDC, and UBEC, seeks to better prepare students for the 21st-century workforce.

+**Key Changes:**
-**Subject Overload Reduction**: From 17+ subjects to 9-13 in primary, 18+ to 12-14 in JSS **Digital Literacy Mandate**: Compulsory Basic Digital Literacy from Primary 4 **New Trade Subjects**: 6 practical areas (Solar PV, Fashion, Livestock, Beauty, Computer Hardware, Horticulture) **Integrated Subjects**: Citizenship & Heritage Studies, Nigerian History reintroduction **Skills-Based Learning**: Shift from theory-heavy to practical, competency-based education
+- **Subject Overload Reduction**: From 17+ subjects to 9-13 in primary, 18+ to 12-14 in JSS
+- **Digital Literacy Mandate**: Compulsory Basic Digital Literacy from Primary 4
+- **New Trade Subjects**: 6 practical areas (Solar PV, Fashion, Livestock, Beauty, Computer Hardware, Horticulture)
+- **Skills-Based Learning**: Shift from theory-heavy to practical, competency-based education

+### **🇳🇬 Nigerian Educational Challenges**
+The challenge is particularly acute in Nigeria, where significant disparities in educational access and quality persist:

+- **Infrastructure Gaps**: Many schools lack reliable electricity and computer access
+- **Teacher Shortages**: Shortfall in qualified teachers, especially in STEM and ICT subjects
+- **Large Class Sizes**: High student-to-teacher ratios in many schools
+- **Language Barriers**: Need for Hausa, Igbo, Yoruba content with local cultural relevance
+- **Digital Skills Gap**: Many teachers struggle with digital literacy requirements

 ### **🚨 Critical Teacher Readiness Gaps**
 **Digital Skills Crisis**: Many primary teachers struggle with digital literacy requirements